Kingsley Rasanayagam: Politics

 Rasanayagam was involved in Illankai Tamil Arasu Kachchi aka Federal Party since his early days.
 He started playing a prominent role as a member of the Batticaloa citizens committee after 1983.
 He was a close associate of senior LTTE leader Kasi Anandan by the Indian Peace Keeping Force period during 1987–90.
 He resigned from Peoples' Bank and began working with the Tamils Rehabilitation Organisation.
 After that, he became a trusted confidant of Karuna Amman.
 With the help of Amman, Rasanayagam contested in 2004 Parliamentary elections and won.
 Because TNA salewarts like Joseph Pararajasingham and Pakkiyaselvam Ariyanethiran, failed to get selected in the election, LTTE pressurized Rasanayagam to resign though he stated it was for personal reasons.
 He resigned from his parliamentary seat in May 2004.

 Death

-Around 6:20 p.m., 19 October 2004, he was shot him dead by unidentified gunmen near Kalliyankaadu cemetery in Iruthayapuram within Batticaloa municipal limits.
+Around 6:20 p.m., 19 October 2004, he was shot dead by unidentified gunmen near Kalliyankaadu cemetery in Iruthayapuram within Batticaloa municipal limits.
 DBS Jeyaraj blames the LTTE for his killing.